Phisto/AudioFileTagger/README.md

 ## Overview

-The AudioFileTagger framework provides facilities for tagging MP3 files with ID3v2 tags.
+The AudioFileTagger framework provides facilities for reading metadata from files and tagging MP3 files with ID3v2 tags.

 ## Usage